You’re in need of a teaching job … now.

 Are you putting forth your best efforts in the teaching job hunt?
 Here are a few things to consider…

-- Is your resume well-written? (translation: zero typos; valid information; recent, relevant work history customized to the particular position you’re applying for; etc.)
+- Is your resume well-written?
+Are there zero typos; valid information; and recent, relevant work history customized to the particular position for which you’re applying?

 - Any gaps in your resume?
 If so, be able to explain them eloquently and thoroughly.

 - Have you done your research?
 During an interview, it needs to come across that you’ve done your homework about the school.

 - Do you ask questions during the interview that are easily answered elsewhere, like on the school’s website?

 - Are you dressing to impress?
 Clothes should be neat, clean, and appropriate for the occasion.

 - Do you make eye contact during the interview and greet everyone on the committee upon arrival and not just the principal?
 This shows respect and puts every individual of the committee on equal footing.
 You never know who gets the final say in your decision.

 Solution: Have one or several people you trust critique these areas for you.